-The beauty of this chocolate cake is that it’s okay for our gluten intolerant and coeliac friends.
-Instead of flour it uses melted chocolate and almond meal, which gives the cake a dense, rich and fudgy texture.
+The beauty of this Gluten Free Chocolate Cake recipes is that it’s okay for our gluten intolerant and coeliac friends.
+Instead of flour, it uses melted chocolate and almond meal, which gives the cake a dense, rich and fudgy texture.
 It’s wonderful to try, even if you don’t have a gluten allergy.
 The optional almonds add a slight crunch to an otherwise soft and sweet cake.

 Serves: 8-12 Difficulty: Easy